grantmcdermott/grantmcdermott.github.io/_posts/2019-12-16-interaction-effects.md

 comments: true
 ---

-Last week, I [tweeted](https://twitter.com/grant_mcdermott/status/1202084676439085056?s=20){:target="_blank"} one of my favourite R tricks for getting the full marginal effect of interaction terms.^[I say, "R tricks", but the same idea works in Stata and other software too AFAIK.]
-The short version is instead of writing your model as `lm(y ~ f1 * x2)`, you write it as `lm(y ~ f1 / x2)`.
+Last week, I [tweeted](https://twitter.com/grant_mcdermott/status/1202084676439085056?s=20){:target="_blank"} one of my favourite tricks for getting the full marginal effect of interaction terms in R. The short version is instead of writing your model as `lm(y ~ f1 * x2)`, you write it as `lm(y ~ f1 / x2)`.
 Here's an example using everyone's favourite mtcars dataset.

 ```r
 ## Partial marginal effects